FREQUENTLY ASKED QUESTIONS

 Please note that associate, bachelor's, and master's degree graduates are allotted 14 guest tickets.
 Plan accordingly.
 (You may be able to claim up to four additional tickets if any are available.
 Details about claiming additional tickets are provided in the commencement registration process.)

 You may view the three weekend ceremonies (for associate, bachelor's, and master's degree graduates) via live webcast.
-To access the webcasts visit www.umuc.edu/commencement on May 13 starting at 8:45 a.m.
+To access the webcasts visit umuc.edu/commencement on May 12 starting at 9 a.m.

-Graduates who completed their degree requirements in summer and fall 2016, winter 2017 MBA graduates, and candidates for graduation who expect to complete their requirements in spring 2017 will be invited to participate in 2017 Adelphi Commencement.
+Winter term graduates who completed their degree requirements in March 2018 and spring candidates for graduation who expect to complete their requirements in May 2018 will be invited to participate in 2018 Adelphi Spring Commencement.
+We will also accommodate summer and fall 2017 graduates who could not attend the 2017 Winter Commencement because of space limitations.

-If you're still unsure about your eligibility to walk at Commencement 2017 after verifying your graduation status, e-mail Commencement Services at firstname.lastname@example.org.
+If you're still unsure about your eligibility to walk at 2018 Spring Commencement after verifying your graduation status, e-mail Commencement Services at firstname.lastname@example.org.

-Applying for your diploma and applying for graduation are the same thing.
+But applying for your diploma and applying for graduation are the same thing; both terms refer to the same administrative process.

 You must apply for your diploma via MyUMUC by the appropriate deadline.
 Check the Graduation To-Do List for a list of deadlines.
-Meeting the diploma application deadline automatically puts you on the list to be invited to Commencement 2017.
+Meeting the diploma application deadline automatically puts you on the list to be invited to 2018 Spring Commencement.

 Log in to MyUMUC and select "My Academics > Apply for Graduation."
 Submit the form and pay the $50 graduation fee.